 I told him how hard it had been to find him and he just smiled and said that he moved around a lot.
 He took me into the Heatwave, where everybody greeted him like he was the king, which he was.
 And since I was with him and he had his arm around my shoulder, they treated me with a lot of respect, too.
 I didn’t play that first night.
 I just listened.
 And, man, I was amazed at how Bird changed the minute he put his horn in his mouth.
 Shit, he went from looking real down and out to having all this power and beauty just bursting out of him.
 It was amazing the transformation that took place once he started playing.
 He was 24 at the time, but when he wasn’t playing he looked older, especially off stage.
 But his whole appearance changed as soon as he put that horn in his mouth.
 He could play like a motherfucker even when he was almost falling-down drunk and nodding off behind heroin.
 Bird was something else.

 Anyway, after I hooked up with him that night, I was around Bird all the time for the next several years.

 Here’s one of several recordings from the Royal Roost, New York, in 1948:

-One can’t help feeling nostalgic for those heady days; yet Miles himself recognised the need to move on constantly (see under The spiritual path of John Coltrane).
+One can’t help feeling nostalgic for those heady days; yet Miles himself recognised the need to move on constantly The story continues with middle-period Miles. and in The spiritual path of John Coltrane.